Green Smoothie Gourmet

 Jump to:

-• What are Mini Hot Chocolate Bombs?
+• What Are Chocolate Bombs?

 • Variations & Additions

-• Try My Other Easy Chocolate Treats
+• Other Chocolate Treats

 • 📖 Recipe

-What are Mini Hot Chocolate Bombs?
+What Are Chocolate Bombs?

 Mini hot chocolate bombs, also called mini hot cocoa bombs, are small chocolate shells filled with powdered cocoa, marshmallows and other ingredients, that dissolve spectacularly when splashed into a mug of hot milk creating a mug of hot chocolate.
+These are like adorable marbles, but I have the regular large healthier hot chocolate balls here as well.

 Or you can put the ball - or balls in the case of this mini size - into a dry mug, and pour hot milk over them.
 Either way, the chocolate shell melts, turning the milk into cocoa, and out pops whatever else you filled it with.
+And if that's not enough chocolate, you might want to pair a mug with my hot chocolate cupcakes.

 Ingredients